 Nuclear Stress Tests

 This test measures impact of exercise on the heart using an isotope that is injected into the body.
-The imaging portion of the test is conducted in radiology, 1 to 2 hours after exercise has stopped.
-Another image is taken that day or the next, while at rest.
+The imaging portion of the test is conducted in radiology, 1 to 2 hours after exercise and at rest on another day.

-This test is similar to the Nuclear Stress Test, but instead of exercising, the patient is injected with the medication, Adenosine.
-Imaging takes place 1 to 2 hours after the Adenosine has been administered.
+This test is similar to the Nuclear Stress Test, but instead of exercising, the patient is injected with the medication, Lexiscan.
+Imaging takes place 1 to 2 hours after the Lexiscan has been administered.
 An image is also obtained prior to the test, for comparative purposes.

 Dobutamine/Nuclear Stress Test

-Similar in nature to the Adenosine/Nuclear Stress Test, this test uses a different medication, Dobutamine.
+Similar in nature to the Lexiscan/Nuclear Stress Test, this test uses a different medication, Dobutamine.